-As already discussed the phosphatase (phosphofructo phosphatase) enzyme removes the phosphate group, so it will remove the phosphate from Fructose 2, 6 phosphate and will convert it back to the step 2 product i.e Fructose-6-phosphate.
+As already discussed the phosphatase (phosphofructo phosphatase) enzyme removes the phosphate group, so it will remove the phosphate from Fructose 2, 6 phosphates and will convert it back to the step 2 product i.e Fructose-6-phosphate.

 After this what will be happened?

-As the Fructose 2, 6 phosphate is converting back to Fructose-6-phosphate the concentration of Fructose 2, 6 phosphates will decrease, and when Fructose 2, 6 phosphate decreases there will no activation of phosphofructokinase-1 so the conversion of Fructose-6-phosphate to Fructose 2, 6 phosphate stops and the glycolysis will be arrested.
+As the Fructose 2, 6 phosphates is converting back to Fructose-6-phosphate the concentration of Fructose 2, 6 phosphates will decrease, and when Fructose 2, 6 phosphate decreases there will no activation of phosphofructokinase-1 so the conversion of Fructose-6-phosphate to Fructose 2, 6 phosphate stops and the glycolysis will be arrested.

 2. High blood glucose level

 When blood glucose level rises the previous process stops i.e glucagon secretion and there is high availability of glucose.

 You must know which enzyme is secreted during high glucose levels to release energy?

 Yes I know, the enzyme during high blood glucose levels is insulin.